top of page

 Containers

-Installation
+Installation - Painting

 After the dense symbolism of the Major Arcana, I was interested in colour as a lighter, purer substance, unnamed other than as content.
 The interior of each Container consists of different combinations of monochrome planes.
 The reflected colour from these painted surfaces creates illusory and luminous spaces.
 A vertical opening in each Container controls physical access.
 The more open the Container is to physical entry the fainter the interior colour becomes.
-The most closed Container gives a dark and black impression.
-The remaining four Containers give impressions of glowing red, fluorescent green, blushing rose, and evaporating pink.
+Peering into the most closed Container gives a dark and black impression.
+The remaining four Containers give impressions of glowing red, fluorescent green, blushing rose, and airy, evaporating pink.

 Twenty-two paintings, oil on canvas, 192 x 82 cm each